reemsalsm/robot-lab-project/README.md

 ## **How the code works:**
-The code is put together using the libraries mentioned previously to create a simulation of a moving "vehicle", which in our case is Pink Panther, that is able to move from a starting point input by the user to the target point- also input by the user, whilst avoiding numerous objects.
+The code is put together using the libraries mentioned previously to create a simulation of a moving "vehicle", which in our case is Panther, that is able to move from a starting point input by the user to the target point- also input by the user, whilst avoiding numerous obstacles.
-The Pink Panther is able to identify the obstacles using "RangeBearingSensor" and bypassing them.
+The Panther is able to identify the obstacles and walls using "RangeBearingSensor" and bypassing them.

 ## **How to improve the code:**